Team Building using Lego

 Materials

-You can source lego bricks from here http://creative.lego.com/en-us/Products/Basic/5749.aspx.
-The link is to three sets of bricks 5749, 5529 and 6177.
-It might be an idea to get one of each, then split the combined bricks to create three or four identical sets (only the shapes matter, not the colour) with 100 to 150 bricks in each.
-It doesn’t matter if some of them seem irrelevant to you to building a tower!
+Split a bulk buy of bricks to create three or four identical sets (only the shapes matter, not the colour) with 100 to 150 bricks in each.
+It may even help if some of them seem irrelevant to you for building a tower!

-You will need to get one base per group as well.
+You will also need to get one base per group.

 You will then be able to work with up to four groups of four to six people.